Clemson-CPSC-3600/beginner-simple-simple-network-management-protocol-template/README.md

 1. **snmp_agent.py** - Your complete agent implementation
 2. **snmp_manager.py** - Your complete manager implementation
+3. **snmp_protocol.py** - Your protocol encoding/decoding implementation
-3. **protocol_notes.txt** - Brief documentation of any design decisions or deviations from the specification
+4. **protocol_notes.txt** - Brief documentation of any design decisions or deviations from the specification

-Do not modify or submit the provided files (mib_database.py, snmp_types.py, etc.).
+Do not modify or submit the provided files (mib_database.py, etc.).

+---

-## Additional Resources
+# 11. Additional Resources

 - **RFC 1157** - Original SNMP specification (for reference only)
 - **Python struct documentation** - Essential for binary protocol implementation